msoodb/Dunn/docs/source/report.rst

 The boundaries and the needs of the engagement agreed upon with the organization.

 5. Limitations
-Limitations can be:
 - Out-of-bounds areas in relation to testing.
 - Broken functionality.
 - Lack of cooperation.
 - Lack of time.
 - Lack of access or credentials.

 6. Timeline
 The duration of the engagement.